SvanBoxel/organization-workflows/README.md

 # Organization workflows app

-This GitHub app allows you to centrally manage and run multiple [GitHub Actions](https://github.com/features/actions) workflows across multiple repositories.
-Currently this is a limitation in GitHub Actions, as it only allows you to configure and manage Actions workflows on a repository level.
-This app helps you - for example - to centrally define central workflows for linting, compliance checks, and more.
+This GitHub app allows you to run [GitHub Actions](https://github.com/features/actions) workflows across multiple repositories, which is [not yet natively suppoprted](https://github.com/github/roadmap/issues/52).
+This app helps you - for example - to create a single workflow definition that is used for linting, compliance checks, and more.

+This app may not be right for you if your repositories contain confidential data.
+This app receives information about push events from your repositories, and persists information including the check ID, SHA, and run ID.
+You can optionally run the app yourself if you'd like to manage the deployment and data storage.
+See [Development](https://github.com/SvanBoxel/organization-workflows#development).

 ## Installation
 You can install the app by [clicking here](https://github.com/apps/organization-workflows-production).
 Make sure you install it on all repositories: